-We follow the approach of Schill et al. (2014).
-Appendix 1 lists all model sets and indices, parameters, and variables.
+We follow the approach of Schill et al. (2011).
+Table 4 in the Appendix lists all model sets and indices, parameters, and variables.
 We assume a market design with nodal pricing based on real power flows.
 A single Transco holds a natural monopoly on the transmission network.
 The Transco decides on network extension.
-Accordingly, we assume that just the Transco maximizes profit, which consists of congestion rents and-depending on the regulatory regime-a fixed income part.
+Accordingly, we assume that just the Transco maximizes profit, which consists of congestion rents and - depending on the regulatory regime - a fixed income part.
 As the Transco is not involved in electricity generation, an independent system operator (ISO) manages the actual dispatch in a welfare-maximizing way.
 The ISO collects nodal payments from loads and pays the generators.
 The difference between these payments is the congestion rent, which is assumed to be transferred to the Transco.
-We model a welfare-maximizing benchmark (WFMax), in which a social planner makes combined decisions on network expansion and dispatch, as well as three different regulatory cases in which we assume the Transco to be unregulated regarding network expansion (NoReg), cost-regulated (CostReg), or HRV-regulated.
-We compare these cases to a baseline without any network expansion.
+We model three different regulatory cases in which we assume the Transco to be unregulated regarding network expansion (NoReg), cost-regulated (CostReg), or HRV-regulated.
+We compare these regulatory cases to a baseline case without any network expansion (NoExtension) and to a welfare-maximizing benchmark (WFMax), in which a social planner makes combined decisions on network expansion and dispatch.
 The problem formulation entails two decision levels (bilevel programming).
-In the regulatory cases, the Transco's profit maximization constitutes the upperlevel optimization problem.
+In the regulatory cases, the Transco's profit maximization constitutes the upper-level optimization problem.
 In the welfare-maximizing benchmark, the upper-level program represents the social planner's maximization problem.
-On the lower level, we formulate the ISO's welfare-maximizing dispatch as a mixed complementarity problem (MCP).12 The combination of lower and upper level problems constitutes a mathematical program with equilibrium constraints (MPEC).13
+On the lower level, we formulate the ISO's welfare-maximizing dispatch as a mixed complementarity problem (MCP).15 The combination of lower and upper level problems constitutes a mathematical program with equilibrium constraints (MPEC).16

-^{11.} We assume perfect foresight regarding the changing generation mix.
+14 We assume perfect foresight regarding the changing generation mix.
 Van der Weijde and Hobbs (2012) study the economics of electricity transmission planning under uncertain economic, technological, and regulatory conditions.

-^{12.} An MCP allows formulating economic equilibrium models as systems of nonlinear equations, complementarity problems or variational inequalities.
+15 An MCP allows formulating economic equilibrium models as systems of nonlinear equations, complementarity problems or variational inequalities.
 These extensions accommodate market and game-theoretic equilibrium models (Rutherford, 1995).